Wet and Dry PCB Etching Solutions: Which Process is the Right Solution?

 There are various styles of PCB etching that can occur in order to achieve similar results.
 The style that you choose, however, could depend on many factors involved.
 Is this simply a one and done PCB?
 Is time a factor in your decision?
 What about environmental impacts to larger production runs?
 How tightly packed and complex is your design?

 There are two main schools of application when it comes to PCB etching.
 The first and most widely understood method of etching is wet etching.
-This involves the use of chemical solutions that the board essentially bathes in which chemically removes a specified area of the original copper plate leaving behind your predefined copper paths (once cleaned).
+This involves the use of chemicals for your etching solution.
+The board essentially bathes in which chemically removes a specified area of the original copper plate leaving behind your predefined copper paths (once cleaned).

 The other, slightly newer method of etching is known as dry, or plasma etching.
 This process involves the use of a chamber filled with a positively charged gaseous solution that essentially eats away the unwanted copper material leaving behind a similar looking path to that created by the aforementioned wet method.
 Of course, knowing which is right depends on your application.